 Conducting an interview

 The interview uses a framework of numbered Sections, Subsections and Questions presented on a succession of forms.
 Questions are ordered to provide a logical progression; however, they can be completed in any order.
-There is no requirement that every question should be answered; and at several points you are invited to exclude blocks of questions because they clearly do not bear upon the case in hand.
+There is no requirement that every question should be answered; and at several points blocks of questions will be skipped because they are excluded by answers you have just given.

 The interview is built from 11 Question Types which differ in the kind of information they capture, and how you enter your response.